DefiPlaza (DFP2) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DefiPlaza Historical Price

-According to the latest data gathered on DefiPlaza live price page, the current price of DefiPlaza is 0.01218956USD.
-The circulating supply of DefiPlaza(DFP2) is 66.46M DFP2 , giving it a market capitalization of $810.10K.
+According to the latest data gathered on DefiPlaza live price page, the current price of DefiPlaza is 0.01105638USD.
+The circulating supply of DefiPlaza(DFP2) is 66.46M DFP2 , giving it a market capitalization of $734.07K.

 The DefiPlaza Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DFP2 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.